 A working programme (2015–2020) for the Inter-University Sustainable Development Research Programme has been prepared and is now under implementation.
 It will be coordinated by Manchester Metropolitan University (UK), but each member university is autonomous in respect of their individual activities, funding and operations.

 The main aim of the Inter-University Sustainable Development Research Programme is to establish a platform through which member universities can undertake more research on matters related to sustainable development, according to an agreed-uopn work plan and agenda.

-The Inter-University Sustainable Development Research Programme will ensure that energetic, committed experts at member universities have a sound basis upon which they can attract and undertake research projects, train PhD students, publish more in indexed journals, and organize high caliber events, working more closely with their peers (a clear requirement in the sustainable development research community) and hence strengthening their personal and institutional profiles.
+The Inter-University Sustainable Development Research Programme will ensure that energetic, committed experts at member universities have a sound basis for attracting and undertaking research projects, training PhD students, publishing more in indexed journals, and organising high-profile events, working more closely with their peers (a clear requirement in the sustainable development research community) and hence strengthening their personal and institutional profiles.

 In addition, the Inter-University Sustainable Development Research Programme will strive to develop the ability to leverage organisational resources and maximise the benefits research projects may bring to member universities.
-The specific aims of the Inter-University Sustainable Development Research Programme are to:
+The specific aims of the Inter-University Sustainable Development Research Programme are as follows:

-- assemble interdisciplinary, cross-Faculty teams among its member universities, focusing on sustainable development, with a keen interest to engage on bidding for national and international sustainability research projects
+- Assemble interdisciplinary, cross-faculty teams among its member universities that focus on sustainable development, with a keen interest in bidding for national and international sustainability research projects

 - Set-up and maintain a working environment that encourages international cooperation, supports institutional and inter-institutional project development, and hence increases the chances of success in project bidding and acquisition

 - Link and engage with the sustainability research community at member universities in the joint training of PhD students and the organidation of specific, strategic events

 - Catalyse and facilitate the production of high-quality joint publications in indexed journals, as well as in ground-breaking books and book chapters, in cooperation with well-established publishers

 Operationally, the Inter-University Sustainable Development Research Programme will develop project proposals which can be submitted to national and international agencies and funding bodies.
 It will also provide key support in promoting cooperation in the field of sustainable development between the member universities, in a way never seen before.